 Now BA fares from London Heathrow are priced at a slight premium (see further below) so the sweet spot would need to move up a little on the scale.

 BA usually throws in a few fares from the sale list to selected destinations which will be around the (adjusted) sweet spot level.
 The rest will be in the fair zone.
-In 2012 it offered a London-Seoul Club World (business class) return fare of £777, which fell deep into the green zone in the exceptional category.
+Way back in 2012 it offered a London-Seoul Club World (business class) return fare of £777, which fell deep into the green zone in the exceptional category.

 To take advantage of the best business class offers you need to keep up with the airfare market: